PrefectHQ/prefect/docs/concepts/work-queues.md

 # Work Queues and Agents

-Work queues and agents bridge the Prefect Orion server’s _orchestration environment_ with a user’s _execution environment_.
+Work queues and agents bridge the Prefect Orion _orchestration environment_ with a user’s _execution environment_.
 Work queues define the work to be done and agents poll a specific work queue for new work.

 More specifically:

 - You create a work queue on the server.
 Work queues collect scheduled runs for deployments that match their filter criteria.
 - You run an agent in the execution environment.
-Agents poll a specific work queue for new work, take scheduled work from the server, and deploy it for execution.
+Agents poll a specific work queue for new flow runs, take scheduled flow runs from the server, and deploy them for execution.

 To run orchestrated deployments, you must configure at least one work queue and agent.